 From straight cabinets to sloping shower floors, even paver walkways and beyond, the level will become your best friend.
 When it comes tools every man should own the level easily makes it into the top ten.
 Keep in mind not all levels are made equal.
-If you want ultra accurate you go with a brand like Stabila.
-If you want accurate enough for DIY, a twenty-dollar Husky level from the big orange store will do it.
+If you want ultra-accurate you go with a brand like Stabila.
+If you want accurate enough for DIY, a cheap builder’s level from a hardware store will get the job done.

 41. Staple Gun